violetadimov/Sprint-Challenge--JavaScript/README.md

 2. Explain the difference between a callback and a higher order function.

-a callback function is a function that is passed to another function with the expectation that the other function call it.
+a callback function is a function that is passed to another function with the expectation that the other function calls it.
 A higher order function is a function that takes another function as argument and returns a function to the caller.

 3. What is closure?

-A closure is a function that has has access to its own sope variable and the outer function scope variable.
+A closure is a function that has has access to its own scope variable and its parent function scope variable.

 4. Describe the four rules of the 'this' keyword.

 1- "this" is a brand new object inside a function if the "new" keyword is used when calling the function 2- "this" is an object that is passed as argument inside a function if apply, call or bing are used to call the function.
-3-"this" is the object to the left of the dot when a unction is called as a method 4- if a function is invoke as a free free function invocation, "this" is the global object, and a window in the browser.
+3-"this" is the object to the left of the dot when a unction is called as a method 4- if a function is invoke as a free function invocation, "this" is the global object, and a window in the browser.

 5. Why do we need super() in an extended class?